DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 */

 /* --- get a string from the user --- */
+//  Data In:      a string or null
+//  Data After:   the first string the user submits

 let input = null;
 while (input === null) {
   input = prompt('enter something');
-  //  Data In:    a string or null console.log(input);
+  console.log(input);
 }
-//  Data After:   the first string the user submits console.log(input);
+console.log(input);

 /* --- make the string excited --- */

-//  Data Before:  the user's string let output = input + '!';
+//  Data Before:  the user's string
-//  Data After:   the same string with an exclamation mark console.log(output);
+//  Data After:   the same string with an exclamation mark

+let output = input + '!';
+console.log(output);

 /* --- display the string to the user --- */

-//  Data Out:  an excited string alert(output);
+//  Data Out:  an excited string

+// alert(output)
 ```

 </details>

 ---

-### 4. Test the Program
+### 5. Test the Program

 When you think the program is finished, it's time to test it.
 Run the program
 with each of the test cases making sure that the correct output is displayed for
 each input.

-Writing extra test cases can help you understand the program and be confident
+Writing extra test cases can help you understand the program, be confident that
-that it works as expected.
+it works as expected, and catch any bugs you may have missed while writing.

 <details>
 <summary>even more test cases</summary>